Financial Consulting

 -

-Different countries have different rules.
-In some places an account can be opened online without visiting a branch (the United Kingdom, EU countries).
-In others, you need to be present in person and confirm your address (the USA, China).
+The rules vary from country to country.
+In some, you can open an account online without setting foot in a branch (the United Kingdom, EU countries).
+In others, you have to attend in person and confirm your address (the USA, China).

 -

-Without a local phone number or residence permit you may be refused.
-Or you'll be offered a «non-resident» plan with higher fees.
+Without a local phone number or residence permit you may be turned down — or offered a «non-resident» plan with higher fees.

 -

-There are student accounts — often free or with low fees, but you need proof of enrolment at a university.
+Student accounts do exist — often free or low-cost — but they require proof that you're enrolled at a university.

 We help you: